 In addition to research, the Salk Cancer Center maintains active graduate and postdoctoral education and training programs.
 In conjunction with UC San Diego’s Division of Biology, Salk conducts a joint graduate program in which highly talented individuals are able to partake in collaborative, interdisciplinary training that will give them the practical skills and experience needed to broaden career their career opportunities while also conducting transformative scientific work.

 Salk’s Conquering Cancer Initiative, a roadmap to the future of cancer care, will further empower our world-renowned cancer research team to transform therapy.
-Salk’s researchers will combine foundational biological research with advanced biomedical technologies to overcome hard-to-kill cancer types including lung, breast (triple negative), brain (glioblastoma), ovarian and pancreatic.
+Salk’s researchers will combine foundational biological research with advanced biomedical technologies to overcome hard-to-kill cancer types including lung, breast (triple negative), pancreas, colorectal, and melanoma.
 The knowledge and therapeutic approaches that emerge from these efforts will provide a powerful set of tools to treat a broad array of other cancers.
 Our hope is that current generations will be the last to see cancer as anything other than a diagnosis.